guenterrote/NumPSLA/README.md

 a compute-cluster.
 The results are in the file `crossing+halving-results-13.txt`.

 # Benchmark
-As a benchmark, we read point sets from the order-type database and compute their convex hull.
+As a benchmark, we read point sets from the order-type database and compute their convex hull, see Appendix A of the paper.
 The benchmark program is generated with the change-file `benchmark.ch`:
 ```
 ctangle NumPSLA.w benchmark.ch